code-423n4/2022-10-zksync/README.md

 In L1, the deployment always goes through two opcodes `create` and `create2`, each of which provides its address derivation.
 The parameter of these opcodes is the so-called "init bytecode" - a bytecode that returns the bytecode to be deployed.
 This works well in L1 but is sub-optimal for L2.

 In the case of L2, there are also two ways to deploy contracts - `create` and `create2`.
 However, the expected input parameters for `create` and `create2` are different.
-It accepts the hash of bytecode, rather than full bytecode.
-Therefore, users pay less for contract creation and don't need to send full contract code by the network whenever deployed.
+It accepts the hash of the bytecode, rather than the full bytecode.
+Therefore, users pay less for contract creation and don't need to send the full contract code by the network whenever deploy.
 But how does the validator know the preimage of the bytecode hashes to execute the code?

 Here comes the concept of factory dependencies!
 Factory dependencies are a list of bytecode hashes whose preimages were shown on L1 (data is always available).
-Such bytecode hashes can be deployed, others - no. Note that they can be added to the system by either L2 transaction or L1 -> L2 communication, where you can specify the full bytecode and the system will mark it as known and allows you to deploy it.
+Such bytecode hashes can be deployed, others - no. Note that they can be added to the system by either L2 transaction or L1 -> L2 communication, where you can specify the full bytecode and the system will mark it as known and allow you to deploy it.

-Besides that, due to bytecode differences for L1 and L2 contracts, we decided to make address derivation different.
-This applies to both `create` and `create2` and means that the contract deployed in L1 can't have a collision with the contract in L2.
+Besides that, due to the bytecode differences for L1 and L2 contracts, we decided to make address derivation different.
+This applies to both `create` and `create2` and means that the contract deployed in L1 cannot have a collision with a contract in L2.
 Please note that EOA address derivation is the same as on Ethereum.

-So,
+Thus:

 - L2 contracts are deployed by bytecode hash, not by full bytecode
 - Factory dependencies - list of bytecode hashes that can be deployed on L2